 Next up in terms of Royal Caribbean ships by size is the Voyager Class which debuted in 1999.
 At 138-140K gross tons, these ships carry 3,800-4,000 passengers.
 This Royal Caribbean cruise ship class includes Voyager of the Seas (1999), Explorer of the Seas (2000), Adventure of the Seas (2001), Navigator of the Seas (2002), and Mariner of the Seas (2003).

 Quite a few ships in the Voyager Class have received updates including Voyager, Navigator, and Mariner.
 Unfortunately, Explorer’s and Adventure’s amplification were delayed due to the pandemic.
-While Explorer did not receive a full update, the ship did get the Perfect Storm waterslides during a recent dry dock in 2023.
+While Explorer did not receive a full update, the ship did get the Perfect Storm waterslides during a dry dock in 2023.
+Adventure of the Seas underwent a routine dry dock in November 2024, but didn’t receive a full update either.

 Voyager of the Seas received her amplification in 2019.
 During this process, the ship received the Perfect Storm waterslides, laser tag, and additional staterooms.